Coronavirus digest: Sydney extends lockdown by two weeks | DW | 14.07.2021

 Here's a look at the latest coronavirus news from around the world:

-Malta has reversed plans to ban all unvaccinated travelers hours before it was set to come into effect.
+Malta has reversed a plan to ban all unvaccinated travelers hours before it was set to come into effect.
 The new guidelines introduced apply to EU countries, the UK, parts of the US, and Japan amongst others.

 "Persons who arrive to Malta from any of the countries listed... without being in possession of a vaccination certificate shall be required to submit themselves to a period of quarantine," the government said.